Mixed Integer Linear Program model for optimized scheduling of a vanadium redox flow battery with variable efficiencies, capacity fade, and electrolyte maintenance: Funding

 \section{Funding}

-This research has received funding from the European Union’s Horizon 2020 research and innovation program under Grant Agreement No 875565 (CompBat: Computer aided design for next generation flow batteries.
+This research has received funding from the European Union’s Horizon 2020 research and innovation program under Grant Agreement No 875565 (CompBat: Computer-aided design for next generation flow batteries.
 Project website: https://compbat.eu/).

 This research is supported by the Ministry of University and Research (MUR) as part of the PON 2014-2020 “Research and Innovation" resources – Green/Innovation Action – DM MUR 1061/2022.

 Dr. Guido Francesco Frate acknowledges the financial contribution received from the Italian Operative National Plan (\textit{Piano Operativo Nazionale}, PON) in the framework of the project “\textit{Ricerca e Innovazione}” 2014-2020 (PON R\&I) \textit{Azione IV.4 “Dottorati e contratti di ricerca su tematiche dell'innovazione” (Azione IV.6 “Contratti di ricerca su tematiche Green”)}.